hammerlab/secotrec/README.md

 ### Secotrec-local

-Configuration is all optional, the `gcloud` version is actually not really usable, but it works the same way as Secotrec-GKE:
+Configuration is all optional (the `gcloud` version adds some constrains;
+cf. the generated config-file), but it works the same way as Secotrec-GKE:

 ```
 secotrec-local generate-configuration my-config.env